silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 completely change your answer.

-And as far as games go, unfortunately I think what this discussion debunks is Engelstein's implication that there are magical situations where you suddenly get more information from nothing.
-In any game like this where one player is revealing information and the other needs to determine what the implications of that information are, you should always consider, "Why did that person choose to reveal that information?"
+And as far as games go, unfortunately I think what this discussion debunks is Engelstein's implication that there are situations where you can make additional deductions from seemingly redundant or independent information.
+Both of the unintuitive examples he gives are unintuitive because they make unintuitive assumptions.
+If you make the more natural assumptions, in my opinion, you get the intuitive answers and no paradox appears.

+From my experiences playing hidden information games, I find that most players do intuitively understand that distinguishing between truly redundant and seemingly redundant information is important.
+They may start off ignoring crucial information and making poor assumptions about the information they learn, but over time they start asking the important questions.
+Why did that person choose to reveal that information?
 Were they free to choose it?
 Did the rules of the game restrict their choice of information or force something specific to be revealed?
-I've found that most game players already intuitively do this and in fact most hidden information games rely on players figuring this out on their own.

 So while these paradoxes are interesting in how they expose our predisposition to making assumptions, it seems unlikely to me that they would realistically